-(e) A description of procedures used by permittees to target roadway areas most likely to contribute pollutants to and from the MS4 (i.e., runoff discharges directly to sensitive receiving water, roadway receives majority of de-icing material, roadway receives excess litter, roadway receives greater loads of oil and grease); (f) Develop or revise existing standard operating procedures for collection of used motor vehicle fluids (at a minimum oil and antifreeze) and toxics (including paint, solvents, fertilizers, pesticides, herbicides, and other hazardous materials) used in permittee operations or discarded in the MS4, for recycle, reuse, or proper disposal; (g) Develop or revised existing standard operating procedures for the disposal of accumulated sediments, floatables, and other debris collected from the MS4 and during permittee operations to ensure proper disposal; (h) Develop or revised existing litter source control programs to include public awareness campaigns targeting the permittee audience; and (i) Develop or review and revise, as necessary, the criteria, procedures and schedule to evaluate existing flood control devices, structures and drainage ways to assess the potential of retrofitting to provide additional pollutant removal from stormwater.
-Implement routine review to ensure new and/or innovative practices are implemented where applicable. (j) Enhance inspection and maintenance programs by coordinating with maintenance personnel to ensure that a target number of structures per basin are inspected and maintained per quarter:

-(k) Enhance the existing program to control the discharge of floatables and trash from the MS4 by implementing source control of floatables in industrial and commercial areas; (l) Include in each annual report, a cumulative summary of retrofit evaluations conducted during the permit term on existing flood control devices, structures and drainage ways to benefit water quality.
-Update the SWMP to include a schedule (with priorities) for identified retrofit projects; (m) Flood management projects: review and revise, as necessary, technical criteria guidance documents and program for the assessment of water quality impacts and incorporation of water quality controls into future flood control projects.
-The criteria guidance document must include the following elements: 8 A. Describe how new flood control projects are assessed for water quality impacts.
-B. Provide citations and descriptions of design standards that ensure water quality controls are incorporated in future flood control projects.
-C. Include method for permittees to update standards with new and/or innovative practices.
-D. Describe master planning and project planning procedures and design review procedures. (n) Develop procedures to control the discharge of pollutants related to the storage and application of pesticides, herbicides, and fertilizers applied, by the permittee's employees or contractors, to public right-of- ways, parks, and other municipal property.
-The permittee must provide an updated description of the data monitoring system for all permittee departments utilizing pesticides, herbicides and fertilizers.
+(g) Develop or revised existing standard

+operating procedures for the disposal of

+accumulated sediments, floatables, and

+other debris collected from the MS4 and

+during permittee operations to ensure

+proper disposal;

+r r r r r r r r r r r r r r r r r r r

+(h) Develop on new ord evicting litter

+(h) Develop or revised existing litter

+source control programs to include public

+awareness campaigns targeting the

+permittee audience; and

+1

+(i) Develop or review and revise, as

+· · · · · · · · · · · · · · · · · · ·

+necessary, the criteria, procedures and

+schedule to evaluate existing flood control

+devices, structures and drainage ways to

+assess the potential of retrofitting to

+provide additional pollutant removal from

+stormwater.
+Implement routine review to

+ensure new and/or innovative practices are

+implemented where applicable.

+(j) Enhance inspection and maintenance

+programs by coordinating with

+maintenance personnel to ensure that a

+target number of structures per basin are

+inspected and maintained per quarter;

+(k) Enhance the existing program to

+control the discharge of floatables and

+trash from the MS4 by implementing

+source control of floatables in industrial

+and commercial areas;

+(l) Include in each annual report, a

+cumulative summary of retrofit evaluations

+conducted during the permit term on

+existing flood control devices, structures

+and drainage ways to benefit water quality.

+Update the SWMP to include a schedule

+(with priorities) for identified retrofit

+projects;

+I

+(m) Flood management projects: review

+and revise, as necessary, technical criteria

+guidance documents and program for the

+assessment of water quality impacts and

+incorporation of water quality controls into

+future flood control projects.
+The criteria

+guidance document must include the

+following elements:

+A. Describe how new flood control

+projects are assessed for water quality

+impacts.

+B. Provide citations and descriptions of

+design standards that ensure water quality

+controls are incorporated in future flood

+control projects.

+condor projects.

+C. Include method for permittees to

+update standards with new and/or

+innovative practices.
+D. Describe master

+planning and project planning procedures

+and design review procedures.

+(n) Develop procedures to control the

+discharge of pollutants related to the

+storage and application of pesticides,

+herbicides, and fertilizers applied, by the

+permittee's employees or contractors, to

+public right-of-ways, parks, and other

+municipal property.
+The permittee must

+provide an updated description of the data

+monitoring system for all permittee

+departments utilizing pesticides, herbicides

+and fertilizers.